-A waiver of the 500-foot setback to non-participants will not result in an increase in potential environmental impacts, impacts have been mitigated to the maximum extent practicable given the Facility's compliance with the Section 94-c regulations and uniform standards and conditions.
+A waiver of the 500-foot setback to non-participants will not result in an increase in potential environmental impacts, as impacts have been mitigated to the maximum extent practicable given the Facility's compliance with the Section 94-c regulations and uniform standards and conditions.
 The setbacks set forth in the Section 94-c regulations promote safe siting of solar facilities.
 A setback of 100 feet from non-participating residential property lines and the proposed visual screening plan will minimize and mitigate potential visual concerns (see Revised Exhibit 8, Visual Impacts) and the Facility will meet noise limits (See Exhibit 7 and Appendix 7-10, Noise and Vibration).
-Moreover, to maintain the proposed 250 MW capacity, Mill Point Solar I would have to replace more than the approximately 158 acres lost.
-This is due to the buildable area and the length of Facility equipment (panel array trackers).
-For example, if a single string tracker is about 30 meters long (approximately 100 feet) and 10 feet of this length crosses the 500-foot setback area, the constraint creates 90 feet of unused space for the Project.
-This multiplies across the site for the multiple areas where panels may cross into the 500-foot buffer (see Revised Figure 1 and Revised Figure 5).
-Therefore, an additional 605 acres of unconstrained, buildable land which would be required to regain the MW lost from this local law.
-This would require finding additional landowners interested in participating in the Project and avoiding the constraints on those additional parcels which could correspondingly increase other environmental impacts including but not limited to impacts to NYS threatened and endangered species habitat, visual resources, and agricultural resources, making compliance with this requirement more impactful to more resources and potential receptors than waiving the requirement (and with the other restrictions in the local law, it is likely that even more acres would be needed or additional waivers would be required).
+If the Facility were to comply with this Town law and lose the 1,114.81 acres of the